 - Step 6: Open a Michigan business bank account

-Step 1: Choose a business name for your Michigan LLC
+Step 1: Start by choosing a name for your LLC

 First things first, your newly minted business will need to go by a legal name.

 Michigan state authorities urge you to choose a distinguishable business name.
 Otherwise, they may deny your registration.
 A business name is deemed unique when it doesn’t sound too close to another company registered in the state.
 To verify the above, use Michigan’s Business Entity Search feature.

 Apart from the brand bit, your MI LLC’s business name must also include one of the following designations (or abbreviations) at the end: